-Equitable shareholding in wind IPPs South African (local) equity shareholding across BW1 to BW4, 1S2 and 2S2 equates to 48% (R11.1 billion) of total equity (R23.2 billion).
-Black South Africans own, on average, a 29% share of wind projects that have reached financial close5.
-Eight (8) of the 12 BW4 wind projects that recently reached financial close are excluded from this reporting, as actual figures achieved will only be available from the next reporting cycle.
+Equitable shareholding in wind IPPs

+South African (local) equity shareholding across BW1 to BW4, 1S2 and 2S2 equates to 48% (R11.1 billion) of total equity (R23.2 billion).
+Black South Africans own, on average, a 30% share of wind projects that have reached financial close.

 Shareholding by black South Africans has been secured across the value chain.

 Black people in local communities also hold ownership in the IPP projects operating in or nearby their vicinities.
-On average, black people in local communities own 12% of IPPs at financial close.
+On average, black people in local communities own 10% of IPPs at financial close.

 Note 1.
-Total Project Costs: Total capital expenditure to be incurred up to the COD by the Seller in the design, construction, development, installation and/or commissioning of the project (inclusive of VAT and revenue).
+Total Project Costs means the total capital expenditure to be incurred up to the commercial operations date in the design, construction, development, installation and/or commissioning of a project, which is equal to the total debt and equity related to a project as reported at commercial close.
 Note 2.
-Project Value: capital costs and costs of services procured for the construction of the Facility only.
+Project Value means the total project costs that involves the capital costs and costs of services procured for the construction of a project, but excludes finance charges, land costs, mobilisation fees to the operations contractor and the costs payable to the distributor, national transmission company and/or a contractor for the distribution or transmission connection works.
 Note 3.
-Active projects are projects currently in construction (or in operation) i.e. BW1, BW2, (16 of 17 projects) BW3, (1 of 2 projects) BW3.5 and (25 of 26 projects) BW4.
+Active projects are projects currently in construction (or in operation) i.e. BW1, BW2, (16 of 17 projects) BW3, (1 of 2 projects) BW3.5 and BW4.
 Note 4.
-Projects for BW3, BW3.5 and BW4 (one project each), 1S2 and 2S2 have not yet reached financial close.
-Note 5.
-Achievements are available for only 8 of 12 BW4 wind projects that recently reached financial close.
-Target achievements for the rest of the BW4 wind projects will only be reported on in the next quarter when actuals are available.
+Projects for BW3 and BW3.5 (one project each), 152 and 252 have not yet reached financial close.